We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Let’s make this real with an example.
-Say you have two garden beds, one is 10 by 10 feet and the other is 12 by 6 feet.
+Say you have two garden beds, one is 10 by 10 feet, and the other is 12 by 6 feet.
 Your total square feet is 172 (10×10 plus 12×6).
-You plan to spread the mulch an average of 4 inches deep so you multiply 172 by 4 and get 688.
-Then you take 688 and divide by 324 which equals 2.1.
-This means you need approximately 2 cubic yards of mulch.
+You plan to spread the mulch an average of 4 inches deep, so you multiply 172 by 4 and get 688.
+Then you take 688 and divide by 324, which equals 2.1.
+In this scenario, you need approximately 2 cubic yards of mulch.

 How Much Does Mulch Cost?